 Often state officers and employees represent their agencies by serving as panelists or speakers for conferences or similar events.
 State officers and employees who are approved by the chief administrative officer of their agency to do so are authorized to accept free attendance at such events, provided the free attendance is provided by the sponsor of the conference or event.
+Elected officials are not required to have approval of the "chief administrative officer," as elected officials typically do not report to another officer.
 Free attendance may include meals, refreshments, entertainment, instruction and materials made available to other participants.
 The state officer or employee also may accept transportation and lodging provided by the sponsor if transportation and lodging are provided to others who are speaking or otherwise making presentations.
 A spouse who accompanies the state officer or employee to participate in such an event also may accept lodging but not transportation.